bellxalli/centroid-finder/serverPlan.md

         404(Not Found) -> {"error": "Job ID not found"}, 500(Internal Server Error) -> {"error": "Error fetching job status"}

     Questions:
     1. for the last one, why is it 200(OK) even if its for an error

+    Answers (Researched):
+    1. Because the request itself was fine, so even if theres an error with the job, we should return a 200(OK) since it's just talking about the server itself being ok

 PLAN: